intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 This is the list of all papers:

-* J Schönwälder: Composable, Declarative, Reproducible, Verifiable Network and Service Configurations {{SCHOENWAELDER}}
+* J Schönwälder: Composable, Declarative, Reproducible, Verifiable Network and Service Configurations {{SCHONWALDER}}

 # Workshop Participants